What is Valve Flow Coefficient (Cv)?

 Use the Valve Flow Coefficient Calculator

-If you have further questions about selective a valve, contact your local Kimray store or authorized distributor.
+If you have further questions about selecting a valve, contact your local Kimray store or authorized distributor.